 Dynamic Host Configuration Protocol (DHCP) automatically assigns the default gateway and other network settings to client devices.
 With DHCP, devices receive the gateway’s IP address dynamically from the DHCP server, making it easier to configure multiple devices without manual intervention.
 This method is common in home networks and organizations, allowing for faster, centralized gateway deployment.

-When troubleshooting connectivity issues, determining whether you can ping your default gateway is often the first step.
+When troubleshooting connectivity issues of the default gateway, determining whether you can ping your default gateway is often the first step.
 If successful, your connection can at least reach the edge of your network.
-Below is a summary of common issues and quick fixes:

 Common Issues | Quick Fixes |